EURO GOVT-Strong auction pushes Spanish yields to 10-month lows

 "Supply will take its toll and will be heavy going forward, however we have a positive outlook for Spanish paper."

-While the market responded well to the auction results, concerns remain about Spain's ability to complete the most challenging funding programme in the euro zone this year.
+While the market responded well to the auction results, longer-term concerns about Spain's ability to complete the most challenging funding programme in the euro zone this year remained.

 The two-year bond, which was the focus of the sale, falls within the remit of the OMT, an ECB short-dated bond buying programme that could be activated if Madrid asks for a bailout from its euro zone partners.